Gerard161-Site/xplaincrypto/ARCHITECTURE.md

    - Price, token, and market data are structured for later use

 4. **Research Execution**
+   - Research Manager coordinates the research process
    - Specialized agents conduct research for each node in the tree
-   - Web searches gather additional information beyond API data
+   - Research Manager makes Tavily Search API calls for web research with the following process:
+     - Query generation based on research context
+     - Parallel search execution for efficiency
+     - Result filtering and relevance scoring
+     - Content extraction and summarization
+     - Source tracking and citation management
    - References are collected and deduplicated
    - Research data is structured for visualization

 5. **Data Fallback Mechanisms**
-   - Enhanced Researcher checks if web research data is available
+   - Research Manager checks if web research data is available
    - If missing, populate_web_research_data function provides fallback data for:
      - Governance metrics (governance_model, proposal_count, voting_participation)
      - Partnerships (partner_name, partnership_type, partnership_date)